Net Zero Transport

 - Draft Template Parent Company Guarantee

-We supported the development of OZEV’s Heads of Terms for concession-type contracts.
-Our Initial Draft Template Concession Contract builds on these Heads of Terms as well as our engagement with the market to date.
-Any concession contract will need to be tailored to suit each project, but for local authorities who are considering this type of contract, this draft template provides a starting point for authorities to engage with their advisers to develop their future contracts.
+Any concession type contract will need to be tailored to suit each project, but for local authorities who are considering this type of contract, these templates provide a starting point for authorities to engage with their advisers to develop their future contracts.